AnFreTh/NAMpy/README.rst

           feature_dropout=0.0001
       )

-This example demonstrates how to use your defined network in the context of an additive model within xDL.
+This example demonstrates how to use your defined network in the context of an additive model within nampy.
 You can include your custom shape function alongside built-in ones, allowing for versatile and tailored modeling.

 **Important Note:**

 Remember that if you do not add your custom network to the `ShapeFunctionRegistry`, it will result in an error.
 Registering your shape function is a crucial step to ensure that your model recognizes and incorporates your custom network seamlessly.

-With xDL's flexibility, you can extend and tailor the library to meet your specific modeling needs and explore innovative ways to enhance interpretability and performance.
+With nampy's flexibility, you can extend and tailor the library to meet your specific modeling needs and explore innovative ways to enhance interpretability and performance.